 Partners and outside investors will want to consider your company’s specific legal business structure to know what types of liabilities are at hand.
 Legal business structure determines how taxes are charged and paid and what legal entity owns the assets.
 This information helps determine how the liabilities are separated from personal assets.
 For example, if a tenant wants to seek legal damages against the landlord and the property is owned by an LLC, personal assets like your personal home will not be at risk.

 6. Determine Your Financial Plan

+A few options are available to real estate investors when obtaining a loan to purchase properties.
 The lending options available to most real estate investors include the following:

 After funding is obtained to purchase property, financial projections help investors understand their financial standing.
 These projections can tell you potential income, profits, and when you may need additional funding in the future.
 Similar to lending options, these calculations are specific to your investing model.
 If you’re not planning to rent out the property, then calculations like gross rent multiplier are not applicable.

 In a rental property business plan, it’s important to use a rental property calculator to determine a property’s potential return on investment.
 The calculator considers various factors, such as purchase price, operating expenses, monthly income, or vacancy rates, to determine whether a property is a good investment.

 Click on the tabs below for the other important calculations all investors should be aware of when purchasing and managing rental properties: